keepassxreboot/keepassxc/INSTALL.md

 Packaging
 =========

-You can create a package to redistribute KeePassXR (zip, deb, rpm, dmg, etc..)
+You can create a package to redistribute KeePassXC (zip, deb, rpm, dmg, etc..)
 ```
 make package
 ```